Phobos-developers/Phobos/docs/User-Interface.md

     - Frames 0-9 will be used as digits when the owner's health bar is green, 10-19 when yellow, 20-29 when red.
 For `/` and `%` characters, frame numbers are 30-31, 32-33, 34-35, respectively.
   - Default `Offset.ShieldDelta` for `InfoType=Shield` is `0,-10`, `0,0` for others.
   - Default `Shape.Spacing` for buildings is `4,-2`, `4,0` for others.
+  - `ValueScaleDivisor` can be used to adjust scale of displayed values.
+Both the current & maximum value will be divided by the integer number given, if higher than 1.

 In `rulesmd.ini`:
 ```ini
 [DigitalDisplayTypes]